radar/guides/make-your-own-gem.md

       "ip": "24.60.248.134"
     }

-Adding executables is a simple process, you just need a file in `bin`, and set it in the gemspec.
+Adding an executable to a gem is a simple process.
+You just need to place the file in your gem's `bin` directory, and then add it to the list of executables in the gemspec.
 Let's add one for the Hola gem.
-First let's add the file and make it executable:
+First create the file and make it executable:

     % mkdir bin